eminorhan/silicon-menagerie/README.md

 Please see the example code [here](https://github.com/eminorhan/dino/blob/master/eval_linear.py) to find out how to attach a linear classifier head to a pretrained model (either a resnext or a ViT model), and train or finetune it on a downstream classification task.

 ### Visualizing the attention heads
-I also include here some bare bones functionality to visualize the attention heads of the transformer models.
+I also include here some bare bones functionality to visualize the attention heads of the transformer models given an image.
 All you need to do is something along the lines of:

 ```python
 import torch